raspberrypilearning/packaging-your-code/en/step_6.md

 ## Challenge: create your own package

-Now that you've learnt the basic of Python packaging, create your own Python module (writing new code, or using a program you already have) and prepare and test a setup for it!
+Now that you've learnt the basic of Python packaging, create your own Python module and prepare and test a setup for it!
+You can write new code, or use a program you already have.

 --- /challenge ---